bilsiq/comp723-text-mining/report.md

 # Abstract
 This project is a small illustration of modern text mining and tools, and how it is use these days.
 The projects takes an email data set that has a large number of spam emails.
 Our objective is to build a text mining (machine learning) model to classify spam emails from others.
+Using various algorithms in the `sklearn` library in `python`.
+For example, Naive Bayes, Decision Tree and Multi-Layer Preceptron.

 # Introduction

-As the lkdrjejtj increases for example dvgfgdfg.
-Which generates all types of data.
-In this study we will be focusing on text mining.
+In this study we will be using `python` to build models that classify spam emails and ham (legitimate) emails.
+This will be done by focusing on text mining & Natural Language Processing which python specialises in.
-Text mining is defined as “the process of analyzing natural language text to glean information & patterns that are useful”.
+Text mining is defined as “Text mining is the process of exploring and analyzing large amounts of unstructured text data aided by software that can identify concepts, patterns, topics, keywords and other attributes in the data.”
+(Rouse, 2018).
-Emailing is a very common way of communication used by both organisations and ind ery unstructured, which makes text mining challenging.
+Emailing is a very common and inexpensive way of communication which is very widely used.
+Emails being inexpensive and widely used, this inconvenience makes them unstructured, which makes text mining emails challenging.

 In this study we will be training different types of models using different libraries in python particularly Natural Language Tool-Kit (NLTK) and Scikit-Learn.
 These models are going to be trained on how to correctly identify legitimate emails from spam emails.
-The models we used to train and test the data are: fdhgdkjfhg dkf iofhsdklh dsoifhjkld
+The models/algorithms we used to train and test the data are:
+- Naive Bayes
+- Decision Tree
+- Multi-Layer Preceptron

 ## Data description